matteomattei/PySquashfsImage/README.md

-PySquashfsImage is a lightweight library for reading squashfs 4.0 image files in Python.
+PySquashfsImage is a lightweight library and tool for reading and extracting squashfs 4.0 little endian images in Python.
+It provides a high-level API for easy access to these file systems.
-It provides a way to read squashfs images header and to retrieve encapsulated binaries.
 It is compatible with Python 2.7 and Python 3.1+.

 ## Installation